 6 Tips: How To Maintain A Productive Hybrid Workforce

-Long before the pandemic ever hit, Human Resources managers debated whether remote work would be a viable option for their workforce.
+Long before the pandemic ever hit, HR managers debated whether remote work would be a viable option for their workforce.
 When the world came to a halt, companies were forced into letting their staff work from home.

 Since then there have been a number of surveys that showed that employees tended to be more productive when working from home.
-However, now that we’ve come out of the pandemic and returning to normal there seems to be conflict around whether people should return to the office or continue working remotely.
+However, now that we’re a couple of years out of the pandemic there seems to be conflict around whether people should return to the office or continue working remotely.
 Like with anything, people prefer different things and it’s no different with the way we work.
 While some prefer fully remote roles, other prefer the more traditional office based model.
 To come up with a happy medium, some businesses have adopted hybrid working as their model of choice.

 When work leaders started trying to balance remote working and traditional office work, the hybrid work model came into the spotlight.
 Essentially it’s a model that’ll allow staff to work from the office, from home, or both.